zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/write-the-build-cookbook/2/_index.md

 If you haven't gone through this tutorial, or no longer have your encrypted data bag items or your encryption key, you'll create them now.

 The first step is to replace the encrypted versions of the data bag items that come with the project with plain-text versions, like this.
+The passwords can be anything you want.

 ```ruby
 # ~/Development/deliver-customers-rhel/data_bags/passwords/db_admin_password.json